-Business stalled for a month.
-It was mid-summer and everything froze, while outside it was a heatwave.
+Business during the holidays froze for a month, while outside it was a mid-summer heatwave.
 I took the time to read Stephen MR Covey’s book, The Speed of Trust.
 It inspired me to share.
 A summary of what he says is this…

 Credibility build trust in 4 areas – integrity and intent (character), capability and results (competence).
 All are needed to establish trust on a working level.
 For example, you can trust your friend but wouldn’t to go to them to get your teeth fixed unless they were a qualified dentist.